From nutrient cycling to climate regulation to watershed protection: Old growth forests are worth more standing.

 "The inland temperate rainforest both affects climate change and is affected by climate change.
 Because of its high productivity and high levels of standing biomass, it has a role in global carbon dynamics that is disproportionate to its area" *

 Old growth forests don't have to consist of huge trees to accomplish the incredible services they provide to the planet.
 Another term that applies to forest composition and conservation is primary forest - which are OLD ecosystems - as old as you can get in some cases!

 Primary forests are naturally regenerated forests of native species, including all tree ages, whose structure and dynamics are dominated by ecological and evolutionary processes, including natural disturbance regimes.
 No clearly visible indications of human activities occur, and ecological processes are not significantly disrupted in primary forests.* Primary forests are imperiled ecosystems.

-However, we think that is a good first step that the provincial government has recently announced it will defer the logging of 2.6 million hectares of old-growth forests.
-This deferral will be for about two years while the government consults with Indigenous groups.
+In 2020, the BC government committed to adopting all 14 recommendations of the independent panel on old growth, beginning with the immediate deferral of nearly 200,000 hectares of old-growth forests, with further commitments to defer the logging of 2.6 million hectares of old-growth forests.
+We think this is a good first step, however, this does not amount to permanent protection.
+The deferrals will be for about two years while the government consults with Indigenous groups.
 Hopefully this consultation will make the protection of these old growth forests permanent, but it is understood that some Indigenous groups might have issues with how the consultations are taking place.